Constraints on primordial black holes for nonstandard cosmologies: Primordial Black Holes in Standard Cosmology

 \subsection{Mass and fraction of PBHs}

-The standard scenario to account for PBHs is the following: if a perturbation at the time of reentry to the horizon exceeds a threshold value, $\delta_c$ it will collapse f43gacl to form a PBH.
-This threshold value strongly depends on the morphology of the initial perturbation that will end up collapsing to form the PBH \citep{Musco:2018rwt}.
-In the RD standard cosmology, the threshold value is \citep{Niemeyer:1997mt,Musco:2008hv,Harada:2013epa,PhysRevD.100.123524,PhysRevD.101.044022,PhysRevD.103.063538}
+The standard scenario to account for PBHs is the following: if a perturbation at the time of reentry to the horizon exceeds a threshold value, $\delta_c$ it will collapse to form a PBH.
+This threshold value strongly depends on the morphology of the initial perturbation that will collapse to form the PBH \citep{Musco:2018rwt}.
+In the RD standard cosmology, the threshold value is \citep{Niemeyer:1997mt,Musco:2008hv,Harada:2013epa,Musco:2018rwt,PhysRevD.101.044022,PhysRevD.103.063538}

-In this manuscript we will use $\delta_c^{\rm (RD)} = 0.41$ since this is the most commonly used value in the literature.
+In this manuscript, we will use $\delta_c^{\rm (RD)} = 0.41$ since this is the most commonly used value in the literature.

 The mass of a PBH is equal to a fraction of the total mass of the horizon at the time of horizon crossing, $M_{\rm PBH} = \gamma\,M_{H}|_{k = aH}$.
 This depends on the background equation of state, from the number of $e-$folds elapsed to horizon reentry as a function of wave number $k$, and to the functional dependence of the mass on the wavenumber.
-For example, $\gamma$ is a constant that encrypts the efficiency of the collapse and for a RD era is $\gamma^{(\rm RD)} = (1/3)^{3/2}$ \citep{PhysRevD.81.104019,Carr_2021}.
+For example, $\gamma$ is a constant that encrypts the efficiency of the collapse and for an RD era is $\gamma^{(\rm RD)} = (1/3)^{3/2}$ \citep{PhysRevD.81.104019}.
 We can express the mass, $M_{\rm PBH}$ as \citep{Hidalgo:2022yed}

 where subfix $_{\rm HC}$ is used to refer to quantities evaluated at the time of horizon crossing.

 In standard cosmology, PBHs are assumed to form almost instantly after the scale of perturbation, $k$ reenters the horizon.
 Assuming adiabatic cosmic expansion, the fraction $\beta(M_{\rm PBH})\equiv \rho_{\rm PBH}(t_i)/\rho(t_i)$ of the mass of the universe collapsing into PBHs at their formation time, $t_i$ is given by \citep{Carr:2020gox}